Here are some of the most frequently asked questions as people file their claims as well as some tips to navigate the system.

 - How do I upload a document to the MyBenefits Portal on a mobile device?

 This guide explains, step by step, how to upload a document to the MyBenefits Portal from a mobile device.
-Remember, you cannot upload documents using the DEW app.

 - Am I required to look for work while receiving unemployment insurance benefits?